bloominstituteoftechnology/SQL/README.md

 select * from album;

 select * from album where release_year>=1975 and release_year <= 1990;
+or
+SELECT * FROM album WHERE album.release_year BETWEEN 1975 AND 1990;

  select * from album where title like 'Super D%';